abitdodgy/gibran/README.md

 - Porter Stemming algorithm
 - String similarity as [described by Simon White](http://www.catalysoft.com/articles/StrikeAMatch.html)

-But for now you'll have to contend with a powerful tokeniser and a utility counter...
+But for now, you'll have to be content with a powerful tokeniser and a utility counter.

 - Token count, unique token count, and character count.
 - Average characters per token.
 - `HashDict`s of tokens and their frequencies, lengths, and densities.
 - The longest token(s) and its length.
-- The most frequent token(s) and its frquency.
+- The most frequent token(s) and its frequency.
 - Unique tokens.

 ## Usage

-Let's start out simple.
+Let's start with something simple.

 ```elixir
 alias Gibran.Tokeniser